0xlax/movella-internship/SQL/README.md

 6)Write a query to fetch the top employee details where all of his students passed in the subjects.

 ```
+Select * from Employees
+WHERE (SELECT Student_id( SELECT Subject1, Subject2, Subject3 FROM Student WHERE Subject1, Subject2, Subject3="P") FROM Student);
 ```